DMD1070/DMD1070.github.io/syllabus.md

 ## Readings and Assignments

 1-3 outside of class assignments will be assigned per week.
-Generally these assignments will be given during our Thursday meeting and due the following Thursday.
-All class assignments and due dates will be listed on dmd1070.com/assignments.
+Generally these assignments will be given during our Wednesday meeting and due the following Wednesday.
+All class assignments and due dates will be listed on [dmd1070.com/assignments](https://dmd1070.com/assignments).

 ## Final Project